 The weather at Ainsworth State Park ranges in temperature from the mid-50s in the spring months of March and April to the mid-80s during the summer months.
 Cooler temperatures are also found in October just before the park closes for the season.
-Rainfall is plentiful in the park with up to 11 inches in the spring months but drops considerably in the summer months to an average of three inches.
-July is the driest month to visit.
+Rainfall is plentiful in the park with up to 11 inches in the spring months but drops considerably in the summer months to an average of three inches, with July being the driest month to visit.

-Once inside the park, your driving is limited to the one loop campground.
+Once inside the park, your driving is limited to the one-loop campground.
 The one-way loop road is easy to navigate and only has one narrow curve to maneuver.
-There are a number of pull-through campsites and drivers should be aware of RVs and trailers pulling out or through these campsites.
+There are several pull-through campsites, and drivers should be aware of RVs and trailers pulling out or through these campsites.
 Caution should be used within the campground as there will be pedestrians, bicyclists, and children playing in the road area.
 Please respect the posted speed limits at all times.

-The Ainsworth State Park campground is open seasonally from the first week in March thru the last week of October.
-The campground has 45 campsites situated along one loop.
-All 45 of the campsites offer full hookups including electricity, sewer, and water for your rig.
-Twenty campsites are pull0through which will help you if you have a bigger RV or trailer.
+The Ainsworth State Park campground is open seasonally from the first week in March through the last week of October.
+The campground has 45 campsites situated along one loop, all of which offer full hookups, including electricity, sewer, and water for your rig.
+Twenty campsites are pull-through, which will help you if you have a bigger RV or trailer.
 Each campsite is outfitted with a fire ring and picnic table.
-RVs and trailers will find paved parking pads which may require some type of leveling.
+RVs and trailers will find paved parking pads, which may require some type of leveling.

-RVs and trailers are limited to 70 feet in length, although parking pads at each campsite vary in length.
+RVs and trailers are limited to 70 feet in length, although parking pads at each campsite vary.
 You should dump your holding tank at the entrance before hooking up to the sewer at your campsite.
-The campground has flush toilets and hot showers, as well as fresh water drinking stations and a recycling area.
-You will find two playgrounds for your children and there are horseshoe pits in the middle of the campground loop, as well as an area for ranger-led talks.
-Generators may be used between the hours of 8:00 a.m. to 10:00 p.m.
-Pets are welcome but must be restrained on a 6-foot leash.
+The campground has flush toilets and hot showers, as well as freshwater drinking stations and a recycling area.
+You will find two playgrounds for your children, and there are horseshoe pits in the middle of the campground loop, as well as an area for ranger-led talks.
+Generators may be used between the hours of 8:00 AM to 10:00 PM.
+Pets are welcome but must be restrained on a six-foot leash.
 Reservations can be made up to nine months in advance.

 If you are a waterfall enthusiast, you will be thoroughly pleased with an RV road trip to Ainsworth State Park.
 Although there are no waterfalls directly in the park, the good news is that you have access by foot and car to one of the largest concentration of waterfalls in the world.
 You can take a strenuous hike to Oneonta Falls where you can continue on the same trail to Triple Falls.
 If you are searching for a grand view of the tumbling waters of the 620-foot Multnomah Falls, then take the four-mile drive on the historic Columbia River Highway.

-Bring your binoculars in your camper- not only for the waterfalls but for the wildlife too.
-Nature lovers will be thrilled with the wonderful wildlife watching opportunities that are seen at Ainsworth State Park.
-Common animal sightings include beaver, yellow bellied marmot, black-tailed deer, the Pacific tree frog, and an occasional black bear.
+Bring your binoculars along in the camper-- not only for the waterfalls but for the wildlife too.
+Nature lovers will be thrilled with the wonderful wildlife watching opportunities that are seen at Ainsworth State Park, with common animal sightings including beaver, yellow-bellied marmot, black-tailed deer, the Pacific tree frog, and an occasional black bear.
 Bird watchers are all smiles with over 200 species of birds in the area.
-You can expect to see Canadian geese, mallards, great blue heron, as well as buffleheads and if you are lucky you can catch a glimpse of the threatened Northern Spotted Owl.
+You can expect to see Canadian geese, mallards, great blue heron, as well as buffleheads.
+If you are lucky, you might catch a glimpse of the threatened Northern Spotted Owl.

 When you just need to rest from a long drive or need a day to unwind without stress, Ainsworth State Park is ideal for relaxing at your campsite.
-The campground has plenty of trees for shade on hot summer days and the lush green grass at each site is manicured by state employees.
-There are a couple of things you can enjoy in the campground such as a game of horseshoes with your family and children will like the two playgrounds situated within the campground.
+The RV campground has plenty of trees for shade on hot summer days, and the lush green grass at each site is manicured by state employees.
+There are a couple of things you can enjoy in the campground such as a game of horseshoes with your family, and children will like the two playgrounds situated nearby.
 After a nice picnic lunch at your campsite, you can relax and relish in the tranquility of the park.

-Bicycling in Ainsworth State Park will keep your legs in shape by peddling the undulating terrain along the Historic Columbia River Highway.
-Bikers like to cruise the one loop campground road while taking in the lush forested areas of the park.
-Many bikers like to be more adventurous by cycling the historic highway in either direction.
+Bicycling in Ainsworth State Park is a great way to stretch your legs after a long ride in the motorhome, and cyclists will have plenty of peddling opportunities in the undulating terrain along the Historic Columbia River Highway.
+Bikers enjoy cruising the one loop campground road while taking in the lush forested areas of the park.
+Other cyclists like to be more adventurous by cycling the historic highway in either direction.
 A real challenge is the ten-mile round-trip ride to Wahkeena Falls where you will see Multnomah Falls along the way too.